Azure/azureml-examples/CONTRIBUTING.md

 * minimal prose
 * minimalist code
 * no azureml-* code in training scripts
-* add metadata to applicable .ipynb files per [readme.py](readme.py)
 * notebooks can be re-run without failing in less than 10 minutes
 * if adding new requirements, pip install time must remain <60s

 To pass all checks, ensure you:

 * run `python readme.py` from the root of the repo to generate the README.md and workflow files
-* run `python nbclear.py` from the root of the repo to clear all notebooks
 * run `black .` from the root of the repo
-* run `black-nb .` from the root of the repo
+* run `black-nb --clear-output .` from the root of the repo